 In her new solo performance musical series, soprano and actress Candace Johnson shines a light on the art songs and lives of Black American composers.
 Much of the African American art song literature is not widely heard, though it has been a part of the classical music canon since the late 19th century.
 Through song and theatrical storytelling, Candace puts the life and music of Black composers on display.

-Click Box to Watch LIVE on Thursday
+Click Box Below to Watch

 About the Guests

 Praised by Opera Wire for her vocal clarity, dramatic presence, and expressive interpretation, soprano Candace Johnson, has concertized widely, including guest appearances at Carnegie Hall and The Manhattan Center.
 In 2018, Johnson premiered her one-woman show, VOX in a BOX at UC Berkeley, followed by a 2019 “Marsh Rising” performance.
 The show is a musical biography of how she uniquely fused her black music heritage and classical training to find her “voice”.
 On the music faculty at UC Berkeley, Johnson teaches voice classes and specializes in the research and performance of classical works by African-American composers.
 Johnson earned her doctorate in voice performance from the University of Michigan.